 Step Five: Format Your Résumé

 - See sample résumés for formatting ideas

 Step Six: Put Your Résumé to the Test

-Have those who know you best (i.e., friends and family) review your résumé and give you an honest opinion about its effectiveness.
-The staff at the Career Crossings Office can also review your résumé and answer any questions you may have about preparing and presenting your résumé.
-We offer individual appointments and workshops to help you with any job search related needs.
-Stop by to see us in the Spes Unica Building, Room 114, or contact us at (574) 284-4775 or firstname.lastname@example.org.
+Have at least one person review your résumé and give you an honest opinion about its effectiveness.
+The staff at the Career Crossings Office can review your résumé and answer any questions you may have about preparing and presenting your résumé.
+Stop by to see us in the Spes Unica Building, Room 114, or contact us at (574) 284-4775 or firstname.lastname@example.org to schedule an appointment.